DelNov/T-Flows/readme.md

 #-----------------------------------------------------------
 ```
 Please take time to read through it, it gives a lots of explanations which are
-probably not necessary to be repeated here agian.
+probably not necessary to be repeated here again.
 We will cover different
 options in subsequent sections of this manual.
 For the sake of shortness,
 copy the template control file to just ```control``` file with:
 ```